Coming Soon 👀 At the beginning of April, you’ll be

 Wearing a flag hat just hides how you really feel

-wellis1947 Premium Member 6 months ago
+wellis1947 Premium Member about 1 year ago

 Seeing “politics” laid out so barely makes me almost wish for more in the line of Trump’s blatant narcissism and self-aggrandizement and his complete disregard for anyone other than himself – almost.